lucifer4j/vertx-tcp-eventbus-bridge/docs/index.markdown

   .listen(8080);
 ~~~~~

-The new JSON RPC bridge also comes with new goodies like support for Websockets and HTTP transports
+The new JSON RPC bridge also comes with new goodies like support for Websockets and HTTP transports (including SSE).
-(including SSE).

-For some more demos, visit [jsonrpc bridge demos](https://github.com/lucifer4j/vertx-tcp-eventbus-bridge/tree/experimental/jsonrpc/src/main/java/examples).

 ## Work Product